mrnp95/MultiNest-REAP/README.md

 # MultiNest-REAP
 Python interface for multi-core nested sampling of parameter space for mixing angles, masses and phases of leptons and quarks, and their RG evolution.
+For any issues or questions email me at `mrn31@cam.ac.uk`.

 ## Installation
 First of all please install the following pre-requisities.